matthewsides/RebootGames-Policies-And-Procedures/README.md

 #### [9] DISASTER RECOVERY PLAN

-The risks and trheats whether natural or man-made can cause major disruption to a companys operations or even cause the closure of an organisation.
+The risks and trheats whether natural,software or man-made can cause major disruption to a companys operations or even cause the closure of an organisation.
 Hence formulating a  Disaster Recovery Plan (DRP) is crucial, the plan usually covers and describes how work can be resumed quickly and effectively after a disaster, suggesting pre-emptive measures and after disaster procedures.
 The following key elements are important to the disaster recovery plan (main components);

 #### Back Up/Check